massimobonanni/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_12_lab_ak.md

 #### Task 3: Test an API application locally

-1. At the command prompt, enter the following command, and then select Enter to run the .NET Core web application.
+1. At the command prompt, enter the following command, and then select Enter to run the .NET web application.

     ```
     dotnet run